AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_Invitation.md

 #### 401

-Unauthorized
+Unauthorized.

 #### 403

-Forbidden
+Forbidden.

 #### 404

-Invitation or Tenant not found
+Invitation or Tenant not found.

 #### 500

-Internal server error
+Internal server error.
 ***

 ## `Get Invitations`

-Get all invitations for a tenant
+Get all non-expired invitations for a Tenant.
+Optionally include expired invitations.

 ### Request